Massachusetts Psychology Doctorate Programs

 Boston University

 Several Ph.D. degrees are available in psychology at Boston University, led by the Ph.D. in Clinical Psychology, which earned APA accredited in 1948.
-BU is also home to an APA-accredited Ph.D. in Counseling Psychology, as well as Ph.D. degrees in behavior and cognition and developmental science.
-Nearly 100 students have completed the clinical psychology program over the past 10 years, and 79% have earned professional licensure.
+BU is also home to an APA-accredited Ph.D. in Counseling Psychology and Applied Human Development, as well as a non-APA-accredited Ph.D. program in Brain, Behavior and Cognition (BBC).
+86 students completed the clinical psychology program between 2012 and 2022, and 64% have earned professional licensure.

 • Institution type: Private, not-for-profit